terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `name` - (Optional) The name of the network.
 Changing this updates the name of the existing network.

+* `description` - (Optional) Human-readable description of the network.
+Changing this updates the name of the existing network.

 * `shared` - (Optional)  Specifies whether the network resource can be accessed by any tenant or not.
 Changing this updates the sharing capabalities of the existing network.